- AL Reading Service

 The Riverchase Galleria has reopened after two people were injured and one person was killed in a shooting on Thanksgiving night.

-A Hoover Police spokesman said officers found a handgun near Santa’s Village although it remains to be seen if it was involved in the case or not.
+A Hoover Police spokesman said officers found a handgun near Santa’s Village, although it is unclear whether it was involved in the case.

 The Jefferson County District Attorney’s office requested that the Alabama Law Enforcement Agency take over the investigation.
 The officer involved has been placed on administrative leave pending the outcome of the investigation.
 There are no further details at this time.